 From gorgeous sights to amazing hikes, Zion is a great destination when you want to be outdoors.
 It’s open all year round and features some of the most underrated beauty in the US.
-This is one of the more unique national parks in the country with many places to stay near Zion National Park.
+This is one of the more unique national parks in the country, and you can enjoy it better by knowing the best places to stay in Zion National Park.

 When I found out it’s only a three-hour drive from Las Vegas, I booked my flight to explore this stunning park.
 I’d seen some amazing sunrise and sunset photos of the park online and wanted to try to experience these for myself.
 I was also excited to go on all the different hikes in Zion National Park.